camunda/camunda-docs/docs/apis-tools/tasklist-api-rest/tasklist-api-rest-authentication.md

 <TabItem value='self-managed'>

 :::tip
-The URL of the Tasklist API, represented below by the `${CAMUNDA_TASKLIST_BASE_URL}` variable, is configured in your Self-Managed installation.
+The `${CAMUNDA_TASKLIST_BASE_URL}` variable below represents the URL of the Tasklist API.
+You can configure this value in your Self-Managed installation.
 The default value is `http://localhost:8082`.
 :::

 </TabItem>